The type of pot you choose can increase your chances of successfully growing your new houseplant!

 The Perched Water Table and What it Means for Your Plant’s Pots

 To understand why using gravel in the bottom of a pot isn’t often successful, we have to understand the perched water table and how that relates to our potted plants:

 When we water a plant, the water is not evenly distributed throughout the soil as we might prefer or expect.
 Instead, gravity pulls the water down, and the majority of the water collects lower in the body of the soil.

 Putting Rocks in the Bottom of Pots

-The Perched Water Table disproves this theory by showing that a soil medium has a saturation point regardless of the substrates it is surrounded by.
+The Perched Water Table shows that adding rocks doesn’t actually change the moisture level in the soil because potting mix has a saturation point regardless of the rocks it is sitting on.

-In other words, soil will retain a certain amount of water (as it is basically a sponge soaking up water) regardless of whether we add a layer of rocks below it.
+In other words, the potting mix will retain a certain amount of water (as it is basically a sponge soaking up water) regardless of whether we add a layer of rocks below it.